 No, I know that you weren’t, and I don’t feel like I have to throw it in.
 Charlottesville is a really cool town.
 But you guys don’t toast your bagels!
 You’ve got the Bodos Bagels place, and they won’t toast the bagels [laughs].

 Let’s see, other places that we like to play.
 The big cities are always fun, because it’s exciting, but it’s also kind of a pain in the butt because you can’t find anywhere to park your big van.
 Everything’s expensive.
 We play in a really cool town in West Virginia called Thomas.
 It’s really small, but they have a really cool music venue there called the Purple Fiddle.
 We really like playing there.
 We like to play in the Triangle area of North Carolina quite a bit.
 We like to play festivals, definitely–those are fun.
 Every town has its own thing going on, and that’s always cool.

 If you could play any other instrument that you don’t, what would it be?

 I’ve always said the trumpet.
-Definitely the trumpet, I’d love to learn the trumpet.
 Because the trumpet is so versatile, you know?
-Like there’s things, I love my instrument and I love being able, trying to push those boundaries with the instrument, but there are some things you can’t do with a violin.
+I love my instrument, and I love trying to push those boundaries with the instrument, but there are some things you can’t do with a violin.
 You can’t really be in a reggae band, and I love reggae.

 It’s a cool thing to have in your back pocket, just to throw some brass on.

 Oh yeah, and people are impressed by it too, if you can pull it out.
 I always wanted to be in the marching band when I was in high school, and I couldn’t do that.
-Of course I love jazz, and you can do jazz violin, you know, Stephane Grappelli, and stuff, but.
-Yeah, I just love the trumpet, it’s a very happy instrument, you know?
+Of course I love jazz, and you can do jazz violin–you know, Stephane Grappelli, and stuff–but I love the trumpet.
+It’s a very happy instrument, you know?